-This article covers the basics of what makes a good note, an example of one and goes over some pro Slite editor features.
+This article covers the basics for drafting a good document (with examples), and shows pro Slite editor tips. ✨

-👉 Avoid passive voice.
+- Avoid passive voice, where possible.
 Active voice will make your writing clearer & easier to read.

 Passive: The movie ET was directed by Spielberg

 Active: Spielberg directed the movie ET.

 We recommend that you clarify your doc's topic and author(s) at the top.
 For example: